Commonwealth MRT station: History

-Following a rise in track intrusions as well as commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors.
-After several successful tests, half-height platform screen doors were eventually installed and commenced operations at Queenstown station by August 2011.
-The station was installed with high-volume low-speed fans by the first quarter of 2013.
-A new overhead bridge and two new exits were constructed starting mid-2012 and opened on 23 August 2015, the same day as Queenstown MRT station.
+In 2008, the Land Transport Authority (LTA) conducted accessibility enhancements on Commonwealth MRT station by adding lifts and enhancing existing infrastructure to be barrier-free.
+Following a rise in track intrusions and commuters slipping when rushing for the train, the LTA and SMRT decided to install platform screen doors.
+After several successful tests, half-height platform screen doors were installed and commenced operations at all EWL stations by the end of August 2011.
+It was announced in October 2011 that high-volume low-speed fans would be installed at Commonwealth station by the first quarter of 2013.
+A new overhead bridge and two new exits were constructed starting mid-2012 and opened on 23 August 2015, the same day as Queenstown station.

 Details

-Commonwealth station is on the EWL with the station number of EW20, situated between Queenstown and Buona Vista stations.
-When it opened, it had the station number of W6 before being changed to its current station code in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
-As a part of the EWL, the station is operated by SMRT Trains.
+Commonwealth station has the station number of EW20 and is situated between Queenstown and Buona Vista stations on the EWL.
+The original station number of W6 was changed to EW20 in August 2001 as part of a system-wide campaign in response to the expansion of the MRT system.
+As part of the EWL, the station is operated by SMRT Trains.
 Like many stations on the initial MRT network, Commonwealth has an island platform and is elevated.
-The station operates between 5:45 am to 12:12 am daily, with train frequencies varying from 2 to 5 minutes.
+The station operates between 5:45 am to 12:12 am on weekdays and Saturdays, with a later opening time on Sundays.
+Train frequencies vary from 2 to 5 minutes during peak hours to an average of 5 minutes for off-peak hours on weekdays and Saturdays, with frequencies at 4 to 5 minutes during peak hours on Saturday.